Coppenhall Junction railway accident: Lead up to the collision

 At 5:26 PM, the Birmingham train passed Winsford Station signal box.
 The signalman observed the tail lamp illuminated and average intensity.
 The train was first held at Signal No. 114, and the driver made contact via signal post telephone with Signalman Sutton, who required him to wait until a favourable aspect.
 After an undetermined time, the signal changed to a single yellow 'caution' aspect.
 The train proceeded forward to Signal No. 110 and was again held.
-The signal post telephone was not working on either slow or fast up line signals.
-The fireman eventually contacted Signalman Sutton via down slow line's telephone, and was again instructed to wait for a favourable aspect.
+The signal post telephone was not working on either the slow or fast up line signals.
+The fireman eventually contacted Signalman Sutton via the down slow line's telephone, and was again instructed to wait for a favourable aspect.
 The signal had changed to single yellow and the driver had released the brakes when the collision occurred.

 At 5:51 PM, the Mid-day Scot passed Winsford Station Box.
 Signal No. 114 was displayed 'Danger' due to the Birmingham train being held ahead at Signal No. 110.
 Fireman McCallum attempted to use the telephone on Signal No. 114 and No. 116 but found they were not working.
 Driver Russell then attempted to use the telephones with no success either.

 Driver Russell recalled a supplemental instruction on electrified lines that required them to make contact with the signalman.
 Russell later stated that the line ahead looked clear to Signal No. 110, the next signal, so he elected to proceed forward at 5–6 mph.